egorner13/Home-Field-Advantage/README.md

 <img width="653" alt="Graph #5" src="https://user-images.githubusercontent.com/73618269/178389266-126a4ad5-71ad-418a-a99a-7908862ef2af.png">

-Notice how 7 of the 8 teams that finished in the highest league positions also had the largest positive difference between Home and Away goals scored (positive difference means more goals scored at Home than Away).
+Notice how 7 of the 8 teams that finished in the highest league positions also had the largest positive difference between Home and Away goals scored (positive difference meaning more goals scored at Home than Away).
 12 of the 13 teams with a positive goal difference equal to or lower than that of Leicester City (8th place finisher) finished below them, and thus below the other 6 teams as well.

 The main outlier in this data set is Chelsea.
 They had the joint lowest positive difference between goals scored at home and away (-4 so they actually scored more